-How to write tech content that makes sense
+How to create tech content that makes sense

 Technology is instrumental in our lives now.
 From organizing our weekend to literally saving lives, we love it.
 So why do we struggle so much to write tech content?